European Skills, Competences, Qualifications and Occupations

 European Skills, Competences, Qualifications and Occupations (ESCO) is a multilingual classification that identifies and categorises skills, competences, qualifications and occupations relevant for the EU labour market and education.
 ESCO has been developed by The European Commission since 2010.

+Overview

-ESCO v1 contains about 2 950 occupations, each occupation is classified according to International Standard Classification of Occupations (version 2008).
+ESCO v1.2 contains about 3 039 occupations, each occupation is classified according to International Standard Classification of Occupations (version 2008).

-ESCO is published in the 24 official languages of the European Union as well as in Norwegian, Icelandic and Arabic.
+ESCO is published in the 24 official languages of the European Union as well as in Norwegian, Icelandic, Ukrainian and Arabic.

 ESCO is an extension of the ISCO scheme.